jlcarr/LeetCode/README.md

 - **Memory**: 43.50 MB
 - **Solution**: Sort reversed to take the top k, then subtract the index from each value and take the max with 0 and sum the top k.

+### Problem 3097
+- **Name**: Shortest Subarray With OR at Least K II
+- **Runtime**: 1075 ms
+- **Memory**: 35.78 MB
+- **Solution**: We can run through the array with a left and right window indices, incrementing the right each time, and then tightening the left side.
+We keep a count of the number of elements in our window which set each bit.
+We can use this to compute the current value of the window, which we can check if greater than k.

 ### Problem 3110
 - **Name**: Score of a String
 - **Runtime**: 40 ms